hoangduytran/blender-manual/manual/addons/import_export/anim_camera.rst

    :Menu:      :menuselection:`File --> Export --> Cameras & Markers (.py)`

 Exports a .py file containing information about the animation of cameras in the scene.
-This file can be used to 'import' these cameras and their animation to another .blend file.
+This file can be used to 'import' these cameras and their animation to another blend-file.

 Exported Data